saketh-kowtha/my-blogs/content/blog/don't-be-too-dependent-on-usestate,-useref-is-there-for-you/index.md

 ---
 id: 770444
 title: Don't be too dependent on useState, useRef is there for you
-description: Hello 👋 Hope all are doing good in this pandemic time.
-Whenever i am seeing any reactjs code...
 published_at: 2021-07-24T15:19:27.034Z
 tag_list: beginners,react,nextjs,javascript
 ---